 - I would hold the game in a grassy or sandy area, or I would have lots of gym mats laid out to help avoid injury.

 - Everyone would wear helmets and pads.
 This alone gives the impression that it’s not your mother’s musical chairs we’re about to play.

-- No shoving, pushing, triping or any other intentional contact would be allowed.
+- No shoving, pushing, tripping or any other intentional contact would be allowed.
 Failure to comply means disqualification.

 - Chairs would be placed in the center of the playing area just like in classic musical chairs.

-- Under each chair would be an envelope containing a card with a point value of 100-1000pts.
+- Under each chair would be an envelope containing a card with a point value of 100 – 1000 points.

-- Depending on the number of contestants there is an equal number of staff and CITs that form a circle surrounding the circle of chairs ready to play Rock-Paper-Scissors once the music stops.
+- Depending on the number of contestants, there would an equal number of staff and CITs that form a circle surrounding the circle of chairs ready to play Rock-Paper-Scissors once the music stops.

 - A variety of obstacles create a third circle around everything else (see diagram below).
 Here are some obstacle course ideas.

 - walking across a balance beam

 - throwing a bean bag through a hole

 - weaving through cones